-Google is dropping support for Universal Analytics soon, see in this article how to activate Google Analytics 4 if you don´t want to lose web traffic tracking for your website.
+Google is dropping support for Universal Analytics soon.
+See in this article how to activate Google Analytics 4 if you don´t want to lose web traffic tracking for your WordPress website.

-Watch these two short videos to see how to activate GA4 in your Google Analytics account and your WordPress website.
+Watch these two short videos to see how to activate Google Analytics 4 in your Google Analytics account and your WordPress website.

-Step 1: How to activate GA4 in your Google Analytics.
+Step 1: How to activate Google Analytics 4 in your Google Analytics.

-Step 2: How to activate GA4 in WordPress.
+Step 2: How to activate Google Analytics 4 in WordPress.

-Step 1: Create a new GA4 property in Google Analytics
+Step 1: Create a new Google Analytics 4 property in Google Analytics

 - Log in to your Google Analytics account

-- At the top, you will find a prominent info box that is asking you to activate GA4
+- At the top, you will find a prominent info box that asks you to activate Google Analytics 4

-- Clicking the button will open the Setup Assistant for the GA4 property
+- Clicking the button will open the Setup Assistant for the Google Analytics 4 property

-- Click on the button to create a new GA4 property.
+- Click on the button to create a new Google Analytics 4 property.

 - A dialog will pop up that explains what is going to happen.
 Just approve by clicking the button.

 - Congratulations.
-You have created your new GA4 property.
-Now you still need to connect it to your WordPress website.
+You have created your new Google Analytics 4 property.
+Now, you still need to connect it to your WordPress website.

-Step 2: Connect your GA4 property with your WordPress Website.
+Step 2: Connect your Google Analytics 4 property with your WordPress Website.

 - Install the Beehive Analytics plugin in WordPress.

-- Copy the Measurement ID of your GA4 property.
+- Copy the Measurement ID of your Google Analytics 4 property.

 - In Beehive, connect your Google account and select the right website.

-- Paste the GA4 Measurement ID in the appropriately named field.
-I suggest not using automatic detection as this function could get confused if you accidentally created several properties for your website.
+- Paste the Google Analytics 4 Measurement ID in the appropriately named field.
+I suggest not using automatic detection as this function could get confused if you accidentally create several properties for your website.

 - Don´t forget to save the changes!

-- That´s it, you are all set.
-But you will not immediately see any traffic data as you need to wait for GA4 to start collecting data from your website.
+- That´s it.
+You are all set.
+But you will not immediately see any traffic data as you must wait for Google Analytics 4 to start collecting data from your website.